zapier/zapier-platform/packages/cli/README.md

       noun: 'PDF',
       display: {
         label: 'New PDF',
-        description: 'Triggers when a new PDF is added.'
+        description: 'Triggers when a new PDF is added.', },
+      operation: {
+        perform: pdfList,
       },
-      operation: {
-        perform: pdfList
-      }
-    }
-  }
+    },
+  },
 };

 module.exports = App;